syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-comments.md

 ##Accessing parent comment

-You can access the parent comment of a particular comment (reply) in a Word document using `Ancestor` API.
+You can access the parent comment of a particular comment (reply) in a Word document using `getAncestor()` API.
 The ancestor for parent comment returns `null` as default.

 The following code examples show how to access the parent comment of a particular comment in a Word document.